norahkerendian/Recipe-Analysis-Project/README.md

 The Absolute Difference in Means test produced a p-value of **0.125**, which is greater than the significance level of 0.05.
 Thus, I fail to reject the null hypothesis, which suggests that that the missingness of the rating column does not depend on the number of minutes in the recipe.

 ## Hypothesis Testing
-Clearly state your null and alternative hypotheses, your choice of test statistic and significance level, the resulting p
--value, and your conclusion.
-Justify why these choices are good choices for answering the question you are trying to answer.

-Optional: Embed a visualization related to your hypothesis test in your website.

-Tip: When making writing your conclusions to the statistical tests in this project, never use language that implies an absolute conclusion; since we are performing statistical tests and not randomized controlled trials, we cannot prove that either hypothesis is 100% true or false.
+To further explore the main question-*Does the complexity of a recipe—measured by the number of steps or ingredients—affect how it is rated by others?*-it would be worth while to see the relationship between the number of steps and the rating.
+To investigate this, it will be useful to run a permutation test.
+A permutation test is prefered over a standard hypothesis test because the main goal is to determine whether the two groups-recipes with `n_steps` less than or equal to the median number of steps and recipes with `n_steps` greater than the median number of steps-look like they come from the same population.

+There is reason to hypothesize that recipes with more steps are rated lower on average.
+This could be due to their complexity intimidating or frustrating users, leading to lower ratings, or because such recipes are prone to execution errors, resulting in unsatisfactory outcomes.
+To test this, the test statistic of difference of means between the two groups was calculated.
+This is appropriate because the alternative hypothesis has a certain direction posits a specific direction: that recipes with more steps tend to receive lower ratings.

+To investigate this, the following was conducted:

 **Null Hypothesis**: The number of steps in a recipe does not affect the recipe's average rating.

 **Alternative Hypothesis**: Recipes with more steps are rated lower on average.

-**Test Statistic**: Difference in Means between between two groups: recipes with `n_steps` less than or equal to the median number of steps and recipes with `n_steps` greater than the median number of steps
+**Test Statistic**: Difference in Means between two groups: recipes with `n_steps` less than or equal to the median and recipes with `n_steps` greater than the median.

 **Significance Level**: 0.05